-- Have television remotes laying around that went to a TV that quit working years ago?
+- Do you have television remotes laying around that went to a TV that quit working years ago?
 Throw them away.
 Same thing with old video game controllers.

-- Place magazines neatly in a basket and hide away under the end table
+- Place magazines neatly in a basket and store under the end table

 - Place video game controllers and accessories in a basket